-I also wanted to talk about- I know there’s a standing issue in the case, like whether Massachusetts had a standing because I guess there has to be an actual injury to the party.
-That is, appealing to the Supreme Court, and in one of I think there was an argument and one of the dissents that said that there’s no necessarily concrete or like personal injury to people in Massachusetts, and therefore greenhouse gases don’t have to be controlled.
+I also wanted to talk about, I know there was a standing issue in the case, like whether Massachusetts had a standing, because I guess there has to be an actual injury to the party that is appealing to the Supreme Court?
+And there was an argument in one of the dissents that said that there’s no necessarily concrete or like personal injury to people in Massachusetts, and therefore greenhouse gases don’t have to be controlled.
 So were there any merits to this argument?

 They’ve gotten very persnickety about it, in an effort to cut back on how environmental groups can sue.
-Anyway, the majority said look, Massachusetts is physically losing its property, the shoreline of Massachusetts sea level rise is literally wiping out and taking away, square miles of the state, that’s an injury, watching your state go underwater is a cognizable injury.
+Anyway, the majority said look, Massachusetts is physically losing its property, the shoreline of Massachusetts, sea level rise is literally wiping out and taking away, square miles of the state.
+That’s an injury.
+Watching your state go underwater is a cognizable injury.
 And unfortunately, the former dissenting justices including some who are still sitting on the court said no no no, nothing to see here folks.
-Nothing to worry about no standing, and we don’t have to even get to this silly issue of pollutants which can’t possibly include greenhouse gases.
-Justice Scalia said, Well, if carbon dioxide is a greenhouse gas.
-Why isn’t -why aren’t Frisbees?
-Why aren’t frisbees they go up in the air too so they should be pollutants?
-They got really kind of ludicrous.
+Nothing to worry about, no standing, and we don’t have to even get to this silly issue of pollutants which can’t possibly include greenhouse gases.
+Justice Scalia said, well, if carbon dioxide is a greenhouse gas, why aren’t Frisbees?
+Why aren’t frisbees, they go up in the air too, they should be pollutants.
+It got really kind of ludicrous.
 If you ever read the decision, you’ll be amused by some things the dissent says.

 I would center it around understanding how our society ultimately relies– you know, I think I told you last time, energy is the means of, the means of production, it’s what everything is based on is energy, and understanding that literally everything we do ultimately comes down to consumption of energy, and almost all that energy that we consume is fossil fuels and having people understand how pervasive it is that you know, you’re turning on that light or you’re turning on the heat or you jump in your car or you ride on the bus, or you go out and you buy food.

-Everything you do ultimately is tied to the use of energy and, I mean that food doesn’t show up in your- in the supermarket by, by chance, it shows up because there’s a long chain of sometimes energy-intensive actions that got it there.
-So once- I think people have to understand.
-Energy is fossil fuel energy made- certainly in Western industrial civilization basically, with some exceptions in the least developed countries the entire world economy.
-And, you know, people just need to understand that and understand what are the technological challenges of moving to alternative forms of energy, that’s what I- that’s half the mitigation half of the adaptation half is what the hell do we do?
+Everything you do ultimately is tied to the use of energy and, I mean that food doesn’t show up in the supermarket by chance, it shows up because there’s a long chain of sometimes energy-intensive actions that got it there.
+So I think people have to understand.
+Fossil fuel energy made, certainly in Western industrial civilization, with some exceptions in the least-developed countries, the entire world economy.
+And, you know, people just need to understand that, and understand what are the technological challenges of moving to alternative forms of energy.
+That’s the mitigation half.
+The adaptation half is, what the hell do we do?
 What do we do about sea-level rise, and what do we do about increased wildfires?

-I would also throw in another thing which is the psychological component of all this, which is- there’s a lot of- there’s a psychic cost to having to deal with climate change.
-I think I talked to you guys about my children and you’re of an age where you’re watching the world.
+I would also throw in another thing which is the psychological component of all this, which is, there’s a psychic cost to having to deal with climate change.
+I think I talked to you guys about my children, and you’re of an age where you’re watching the world.
 This is happening and this is going to happen in your lifetimes, big time.
-And the is kind of a psychic tool that can impose on people.
+And there is kind of a psychic toll that can impose on people.
 I would not downplay that for high school students, I think they should all be extremely aware of how it permeates their world.
-I mean, yes, students in other countries- people in other countries may not be aware of that but high school students, the United States are well aware of what’s happening, and they need to understand what the consequences are- the psychological consequences to them, to you guys, it’s not easy.
-I understand it is not easy for you to look around and go, What do we have a huge global potentially nightmarish situation on our hands.
-Thank you, mom, dad, previous generations.
-So yeah, that’s the other thing I would take into account, in designing a course for high schoolers I suppose.
+I mean, yes, students in other countries- people in other countries may not be aware of that but high school students, the United States are well aware of what’s happening, and they need to understand what the consequences are.
+The psychological consequences to them, to you guys.
+It’s not easy.
+I understand it is not easy for you to look around and go, oh boy, we have a huge global potentially nightmarish situation on our hands.
+Thank you, mom, dad, and previous generations.
+So yeah, that’s the other thing I would take into account in designing a course for high school students.

 Yeah, we actually- in our last talk just a few days ago we talked to Rosemary Randall who’s a British climate psychologist, and she was talking about a lot of this stuff related to that, including a principle that there’s only so much, people can worry about.